 To identify and resolve issues that cause client computer network connectivity problems, see the following Microsoft Knowledge Base article:

-How to update or to repair the configuration of the Office 365 federated domain
+How to update or repair the settings of a federated domain in Office 365, Azure, or Windows Intune

 Still need help?
 Go to the Office 365 Community